John-Otago/PhD-Plus/README.md

 - [Optional] **Research Methods in the Social Sciences: An A-Z of Key Concepts** (Edited by J-F Morin et al., 2021, Oxford UP)
 - [Optional] **Handling Qualitative Data: A Practical Guide, 4th ed.** (L Richards, 2021, Sage)

-**There are MANY books on research design and methods, and some are discipline-specific; those included here are introductions and overviews of generic methods.**
+**There are MANY books on research design and methods, and some are discipline-specific.
+Those included here are introductions and overviews, mostly in social and behavioural sciences and to a less degree in interpretive social sciences (and irrelevant to humanities).**

-**Talk to your supervisor about your research design.
-This is part of your training and you need to write about your methods in your thesis/dissertation, but I don't think you should focus too much on this unless your methods are complex, hybrid, or innovative.**
+**Talk to your supervisor about your research design and method, but I don't think you should focus too much on this unless your methods are complex, hybrid, or innovative.**

 [**Back to Table of Contents**](https://github.com/John-Otago/The-JW-Project/blob/main/README.md#table-of-contents)